 Q4: What is your policy/position on (insert topic)?

-Please make sure you read the ALA Manifesto.
+Please make sure you read the ALA Manifesto and the policy section on our website.
 You will find our core values and key policy positions on 20 different issues that concern us foremost.
 While this may not answer every possible question, it gives you a good understanding where we stand.
 You can read and download the ALA Manifesto online or request a hard copy from the party office.
 The Manifesto forms part of our Constitution.

 As a new party, we are mindful of limited resources and how many separate issues we can fight at the same time.
 As we grow our membership and resources, we can champion additional causes.
 If you share our values and positions and are passionate about a certain policy idea, consider to join us and engage in research and policy development in your portfolio.
 Our Policy Development Committees will provide the necessary framework.